Feliks Barański

 Feliks Barański (1915-2006) was a Polish mathematician and an active member of the so-called Lwów School of Mathematics.

 Born May 1915 in Lwów, Austria-Hungary (modern Lviv, Ukraine), he joined the circle of young, talented mathematicians formed around Stefan Banach and Hugo Steinhaus.
+He obtained his doctorate under the supervision of Władysław Orlicz.
 During the period of German occupation of his hometown he made his living as a lice feeder in the institute of Rudolf Weigl.
 Expelled from Lwow after the war, he settled in Kraków, where he joined the local Kraków University of Technology.
-He was also admitted into the Polish Mathematics Society.
+He was also admitted into the Polish Mathematical Society.